Low Frequency Noise (LFN)

 Noise has been defined as 'unwanted sound'.
 The effect of low frequency noise (LFN), however, is often not recognised as a nuisance, even though it may have a profound effect on the psychological and physiological well being of some people.

-Complaints about low frequency noises in Jersey have risen in the last 3 years.
 These complaints are very difficult for Environmental Health to investigate as the levels of noise are often barely audible and the source direction is unclear.
 Our noise equipment has difficulty detecting such low frequencies.

 It's hard for us to know much of a serious nuisance low frequency noise is, but it is often a source of irritation.
 It's also difficult for us to assess the level of nuisance caused by low frequency noise.
 Ordinary sound level meters may not be able to detect LFN on the decibel scale as its decibel level is often lower than background noise.
 A narrow band frequency analyser is required to measure it.